 Skara Brae is a stone-built Neolithic settlement, located on the Bay of Skaill on the west coast of the largest island of Scotland.
 It consists of ten houses made of flagstones within earthen dams that provided support for the walls; the houses included stone hearths, beds, and cupboards.
 A primitive sewer system, with “toilets” and drains in each house which carried waste to the ocean using water to flush waste into a drain.

-Hinduism was founded sometime before 1500 BCE, but does not have a founder so the exact date is difficult to specify.
+Hinduism was founded sometime between 2300 and 1500 BCE, but does not have a founder so the exact date is difficult to specify.
 Like most ancient religions, it is a synthesis of various traditions.
 Hinduism today is generally centered around the Vedas, ancient sacred texts.

-The Rigveda, Sanskrit for “praise knowledge”, is a collection of sacred texts of Hinduism.
-The sounds and texts of Rigveda have been orally transmitted since circa 2000 BCE.
+The Rigveda, Sanskrit for “praise knowledge”, is a collection of sacred texts of Hinduism first written down between 1700 and 1100 BCE.
+The sounds and texts of Rigveda have been orally transmitted since at least circa 2000 BCE.
 It discusses cosmology, praises deities, and covers philosophical questions including…

 - 1.164.34: “What is the ultimate limit of the earth?”, “What is the center of the universe?”, “What is the semen of the cosmic horse?”, “What is the ultimate source of human speech?”;